spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

 The processor uses the [kafka-python](https://github.com/dpkp/kafka-python) library to create consumer and producer connections.

 The main loop of execution resides in [python_processor.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-processor/python_processor.py).
-For each message received on the inbound kafka topic, send to the output kafka topic as-is, or if `--reverestring=true` is passed to the processor as part of the stream definition, reverse the string then send to the output.
+For each message received on the inbound kafka topic, send to the output kafka topic as-is, or if `--reversestring=true` is passed to the processor as part of the stream definition, reverse the string then send to the output.

 ```python
 #!/usr/bin/env python